SPGryphons/GryphonCTF2018-Lite-Challenges/challenges/reverse/HelloWorld/README.md

 1. Distribute contents inside `distrib` folder

 ## Solution
-1. Using a C# decompiler, optimally [JetBrains' dotPeek] (https://www.jetbrains.com/decompiler/), the code can be revealed easily
+1. Using a C# decompiler, optimally [JetBrains' dotPeek](https://www.jetbrains.com/decompiler/), the code can be revealed easily
 2. Alternatively, the user can paste the contents set by the program to reveal the flag
 ### Flag
 `GCTF{a_l1ttl3_3x7r4_d1dn7_hur7_n0b0dy}`